LiveTyping/hermitage/README.md

 Hermitage
 =========

-How often do you have to store images, uploaded by users?
+How often do you have to store images that were uploaded by users?
-Rather, very often.
+Probably, very often.
-Give these images mobile applications are not so simple, because there are many devices with different parameters.
+Putting these images into mobile applications is not so simple, because there are many devices with different parameters.
-What to do?
-Help comes from Hermitage.
+A solution comes with Hermitage.

-Hermitage is a micro-service based on Slim that provides storage, delivery and modification of your images for the desired clients and devices.
+Hermitage is a micro-service based on Slim.
+It provides storage, delivery and modification of your images for clients and devices you want.
 Hermitage can:
-* Take and give the image through the simple REST API
+* Take and put the image through the simple REST API
-* Use as a repository local file system, or Amazon S3.
-If this is not enough, you can easily write your own adapter
+* Use local file system or Amazon S3 as a repository.
+And you can easily write your own adapter if needed.
-* Give the image in one of a few preset formats.
-Add your own - a matter of seconds!
+* Put  the image in one of preset formats.
+You can add your own - it's a matter of seconds!

-And all this is out of the box.
+And all of it is out of the box.
 Amazing!
-In addition, hermitage is very easy and simple to use.
+In addition, Hermitage is very simple and easy to use.
-This document will be enough to understand.
+The information bellow will cover the details.
 So, let's begin!

 # Installation

-Initially, you need to install composer lib and after that to add a config file, set environment and create index file for your web-server.
+At first, you will need to install a composer lib and after that - to add a config file, then create an index file for your web-server and set environment variables.
-You need to do it manually, or you may use pre-setted skeleton ([Hermitage Skeleton](https://github.com/LiveTyping/hermitage-skeleton)) and skip this section.
+You can do it either by hand, or by using pre-setted skeleton ([Hermitage Skeleton](https://github.com/LiveTyping/hermitage-skeleton)) and skip this section.

 Run the [Composer](https://getcomposer.org) command to install: